 |Value-added telecommunications services, financial services, modern services (except for leasing services), consumer services, sales of intangible properties (except for land-use right)||6%|

-China has also extended preferential VAT policy for small-scale taxpayers from 1 March 2020 to 31 December 2021.
+China has also extended preferential VAT policy for small-scale taxpayers from 1 March 2023 to 31 December 2023.
 The reduced VAT rates are intended to provide tax relief to small size businesses in China due to COVID-19.
-Small scale taxpayers may be subject to a tax deduction of 1% instead of 3%.
+Small scale taxpayers may be subject to a deducted VAT rate of 1% instead of 3%.

-China VAT Tax & Rebates: What You Need to Know
+China VAT & Rebates: What You Need to Know

 Tax rebates most commonly focus on exports.
-Until recently, China has derived a great deal of its industry and income from foreign companies who have sought to use its people and facilities to manufacture products to be shipped overseas.
+Until recently, China has derived a great deal of its industry and income from foreign companies who manufacture products to be sold overseas.
 However, foreign companies which manufacture for export in China often don't even know that they're eligible to gain a refund on their products!

 Furthermore, when working with Chinese exporters to get your products abroad (as many foreign companies do rather than setting up their exporting operations in China), the local companies will often not disclose that they receive a VAT rebate.
 This is so that they can charge the total cost and pocket the rebate themselves.